 In countries like Thailand and Mexico, street vendors have remained an essential part of the culture and cuisine.
 However, while much of the food offered on the street is perfectly safe, there are certain risks that can be avoided with shrewd attention to detail.
 While trying to pick out food on the street, there are a few things to look out for.
 For one, how clean is the stall?
 If there are bits of food and trash in the stall, get your meal elsewhere.
 Next, how many people are in line?
 If there are men, women, and children grabbing food from the vendor, then it's probably safe.
 And finally, if any of the meat offered at the stall is not being covered by the cook, then that increases the likelihood that the food is contaminated.

 Similar to other frozen foods, unfortunately, this travel staple is better left untouched.
-The only time it may be acceptable to kick it soft serve is when you’re purchasing it from a well-reputed chain or popular shop.
-Never purchase ice cream from small stands with no one in line—this is a definite red flag.
-If you’re still craving something sweet, Wilson-Harworth recommends going for a fruit sorbet that contains more acid and fewer bacteria.
+The only time it may be acceptable to lick some soft serve is when you're purchasing it from a well-reputed chain or popular shop.
+Never buy ice cream from small stands with no one in line—this is a definite red flag.
+If you're still craving something sweet, Wilson-Howarth recommends going for a fruit sorbet that contains more acid and fewer bacteria.

 Deli meat and cheese

 Again, all meat that is not fresh off the grill is not a safe bet for your delicate American stomach, according to David L. Roque, a family medicine physician and travel-medicine specialist at Swedish Covenant Hospital and Roque-Ponton Medical Group S.C. in Chicago.
-“When you’re traveling, you should only eat fully cooked, hot, steaming food,” he says.
-Further, any cheese left out in deli cases are carrying bacteria that you don’t want to mess with.
+"When you're traveling, you should only eat fully cooked, hot, steaming food," he tells The Washington Post.
+Further, any cheese left out in deli cases are carrying bacteria that you don't want to mess with.

 If you're traveling in the Amazon Basin and a local tribesman offers you this local fermented drink, don't be tempted.
 Chicha is a fermented beverage usually derived from grains, maize, or fruit—and more often than not—saliva.
 It's custom for local tribeswomen to chew cassava root and literally spit it back into the concoction.